-I had a file that I accidentally deleted.
+I had a file that I accidentally deleted and now it’s lost.
 Is there a way to undelete it?

 Deleted the wrong file

 Massive file loss - Anything to be done?

 Need to restore entire workspace to previous date

 Cloud9 keeps a revision history of every file in your workspace, even the deleted or lost ones.
 To restore a deleted file, you just need to get to the revision history.
 To do that: